SAP-samples/teched2025-AI166/exercises/ex4/README.md

-# Exercise 4 - Using Your App on the Device
+# Exercise 4 - Using Your App on your Phone

 In this exercise, you will explore different features of the mobile app you built.